 This ensures that you won’t be bringing any sneaky bed bugs along to your next home hidden in the sofa.

-Studies haven’t attached any negative side effects to Vikane treatment as long as the home or building is given sufficient time to air out.
+Studies haven’t found side effects of Vikane treatment as long as it has time to dissipate.

 The stuff works and is cost-effective thanks to low dosage requirements.

 As with your other options, discuss Vikane with your exterminator before deciding.